pytorch/torchtitan/docs/performance.md

 We use local batch size 1 (global batch size = local batch size 1 * number of FSDP ranks 64 = 64), because it mimics the small local batch size in large scaled training, and moreoever allows us to compare 1D (FSDP) and 2D (FSDP + TP) training under the same global batch size on both 8B and 70B Llama 3 models, without the out-of-memory (OOM) issue.

 Next we show the loss curves for Llama 3 8B and Llama 3 70B training with both 1D parallelism (FSDP2) and 2D parallelism (FSDP2 + Tensor Parallel).
-All four models are trained the same as mentioned above with global batch size 64.
+All four models are trained the same way as mentioned above with global batch size 64.
 In terms of activation checkpointing (AC) configs, the Llama 3 8B training jobs use selective op AC, whereas the Llama 3 70B training jobs use full AC.
 The results are shown in the picture (a TensorBoard screenshot) below.

 ![image](../assets/images/llama3_loss_curves.png)